 We only had a little bit of time to visit the botanical gardens in San Francisco’s Golden Gate Park, but it was gorgeous and we wished we could spend at least half a day there.
 The whole park is a beautiful area with lots of green and walking paths.
 It would be perfect to pack a lunch and spend the day or at least half a day.
 If you’re a gardner you are especially going to love this place!
 You can walk through the botanical gardens and learn all about all varieties of plants.
 Or, if you’re just wanting to enjoy a beautiful place, you can walk and enjoy or sit and relax.
 It was a nice break from the busy, crowded city life of San Francisco.

 Phew!
-Have we made you tired reading this?
+Have I made you tired reading this?
 It was an exhausting couple of days but also so memorable and so much fun!

 If you’ve got tips of your own, leave them in the comments so that our readers can see them.
-And if you go, we want to hear about it too!
+And if you go, I want to hear about it too!

 Have FUN visiting San Francisco!